GeekHunter-Brasil/hello-world/career/expectations/software-development-analyst/README.md

 - Is able to keep their presence in synchronous (e.g. squad rituals such as dailies, plannings, reviews; pair programmings) and asynchronous moments (e.g. discussions on Slack or Basecamp).
 - Is really motivated to learn more and develop their skills.
-- Usually doesn't understand their own strong or weak points, or how to proceed in their career.
+- Usually doesn't understand their own strong or weak points, or how to advance in their career.
 Needs an active leadership helping them to progress.

 ## 🐤 Software Development Analyst

 ### Experience

 - **Adds value to the team**.
 Is capable of delivering their work efficiently, without being blocked too often.
 - Has development experience in production software.
-This includes creating new features, fixing bugs (sometimes urgently 🧯🔥), refactoring code, etc.
+This includes creating new features, fixing bugs (sometimes hotfixes 🧯🔥), refactoring code, etc.
 - Has experience with Agile Culture. **Has already worked in agile teams using methodologies such as Scrum, Kanban, ShapeUp or others**.
-Knows what is continuous improvement and acts accordingly.
+Knows what continuous improvement is and acts accordingly.
 - **Often reviews other people's codes via a code review process**.
 Is capable of pointing out problems or improvements.
 - Asks for help whenever they are feeling blocked, not productive or doesn't know what to do.
 - Usually codes "by example" (e.g. copying code), **but knows what they are doing and is usually capable of learning on the fly**.